 Click on any of the links below to see examples of undergraduate research poster presentations.
 (You will need Adobe Reader to open and view the files.)
 For helpful information on creating posters for presentations, visit http://unh.edu/urc/poster-presentation-help/.
-You also may access a tutorial, "Creating a Large Format Poster to Present Your Research," through Blackboard.
-The tutorial is valuable for its organizational and esthetic guidelines regardless of the program used to create the poster.
-You can download the tutorial by adding “ORPC” as an organization and department to your Blackboard account.
-Once you add ORPC, the first tab listed in the left column will be Poster Tutorial.
-Click on this link, and a description and directions on how to use the tutorial will appear.
+UNH students can also access a comprehensive, illustrated tutorial, "Creating a Large Format Poster to Present Your Research," through Blackboard.

 Posters may be printed at the MUB Copy Center.
 There also are numerous websites offering printing services, such as PhD Posters: http://phdposters.com/boston/index.php.